JunjieYU-UoM/JunjieYU-UoM.github.io/_posts/2023-07-19-my-blog-post.md

+---
+layout: post
+title: "My Blog Post"
+date: 2023-07-19
+categories: [jekyll, template]
+---

-This is my blog post.
-Here I write about my thoughts, experiences, and other interesting topics.
+This is the content of my blog post.